TimeSeriesInsights/Azure-Time-Series-Insights-Connectors/PowerBI/README.md

 # Power BI Data Connector for Azure Time Series Insights

-## This is the temporary fix and only works for Power BI Desktop.
+## This is the temporary fix which fixes the 404 error and only works for Power BI Desktop.
 Please delete this file after December update of Power BI.

 ## Steps to use this connector in Power BI Desktop-
 *	Create folder in your Windows system - C:\Users\\\<username>\Documents\Power BI Desktop\Custom Connectors\